nimbix/jardoc/docs/apps_tutorial.md

 cd NAE
 ```

-And create here `AppDef.json` file with the following content:
+Then create `AppDef.json` file in the NAE folder with the following content:

 ```json
 {